thiagokokada/blog/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

 Why?
 Because hidden files are [explicit ignored](https://github.com/thiagokokada/blog/blob/894a388c61ca3a38dfc9d4cbe88dc684fd964bb7/blog.go#L101-L104) during my directory parser to mean they're a draft post and not ready to be published.
-And the reason I created them is because I was tired of trying to hide or unhide a file manually.
+And the reason I created those targets is because I was tired of trying to hide or unhide a file manually.

-So that's it, for the same reason you [should probably automate everything](/2024-07-29/01-quick-bits-why-you-should-automate-everything.md), you also need to have some way to automate boring tasks. `Makefile` is one way to do it, maybe not the best way to do it, but it works and it is available anywhere.
+So that's it, for the same reason you [should probably automate everything](/2024-07-29/01-quick-bits-why-you-should-automate-everything.md), you also need to have some way to automate your tasks. `Makefile` is one way to do it, maybe not the best way to do it, but it works and it is available anywhere.